Alexis-Marion/MitoPhy/README.md

 #### 3.3.2 Date range

-This option allows the user to enter a date interval for the downloaded sequence.
+<p align="justify"> This option allows the user to enter a date interval for the downloaded sequence.
 As such if one writes 2014/08/03 and 2022/03/01, the downloaded sequence cannot be older than the third of august 2014 but are only younger than the first of march 2022.
-The format must be YYYY/MM/DD and both of the panels must be completed in a valid format.
-This step is optional, keep the panel blank if you do not want any date constraints.
+The format must be *YYYY/MM/DD* and both of the panels must be completed in a valid format.
+This step is optional, keep the panel blank if you do not want any date constraints. </p>

 #### 3.3.3 Sequence range

-This option allows the user to enter a sequence length interval in which the downloaded sequence cannot be smaller or bigger.
+<p align="justify"> This option allows the user to enter a sequence length interval in which the downloaded sequence cannot be smaller or bigger.
 Same as "Date range”, you must complete both of the panels if you want a constraint.
-This step is optional, keep the panel blank if you do not want any sequence length constraint.
+This step is optional, keep the panel blank if you do not want any sequence length constraint. </p>

 ### 3.4 Research bar

-At the moment, the research bar submenu only contains one button: the research button.
+<p align="justify"> At the moment, the research bar submenu only contains one button: the research button.
 Taking into account all of the previous options and input, the research button will perform research on NCBI's Genbank database.
-For each species provided, a folder will be created along with a .gb (GenBank format) containing many sequences for the species (capped at 100 to not overload the NCBI's servers).
+For each species provided, a folder will be created along with a .gb (GenBank format) containing many sequences for the species (capped at 100 to not overload the NCBI's servers). </p>

 ## 4 Sequence manipulation